 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Home > Cats > How to Get Mats Out of a Cat’s Fur: 5 Detangling Tips
+Home > Cats > How to Get Mats Out of a Cat’s Fur: Our Vet Explains

-How to Get Mats Out of a Cat’s Fur: 5 Detangling Tips
+How to Get Mats Out of a Cat’s Fur: Our Vet Explains

 white maine coon lying

-If you’ve ever owned a longhaired cat, you’ll know how quickly and easily their coat can get matted, despite your best efforts.
-Not only are mats and knots unsightly, but they can also be painful for your cat, constantly pulling on their skin and restricting their movement.
+Matted fur is a common problem with longhaired cats, and despite your best efforts, sometimes inevitable.
+Mats look shabby and they are painful for your cat, constantly pulling on their skin.
 If left for too long, mats can even lead to infection from your cat’s constant attempts to bite and claw at the knots to try to get them out.

 divider-cat